What is a BIA and how does it work?

 A Business Improvement Area (BIA) is a geographical area that is established through municipal By-law and is governed under The Municipal Act of Ontario.
 With support from the municipality, a BIA coordinates the organization, physical improvement and economic development of the business area.
 BIAs are governed by a volunteer Board of Directors, composed of businesses, property owners, persons voted in by rate-paying members and at least one member of municipal Council.
 The Board is elected every four years in conjunction with Municipal elections.
 The Board represents the BIA membership and advocates on their behalf.
 The BIA holds an Annual General Meeting, at which point annual budgets are approved by the membership and other items of interest are presented.

-The UpTown Waterloo BIA, formed in 1972, is a committee of City of Waterloo Council and the boundary is delineated by the City of Waterloo.
-We are an independent non-profit organization, financed by a levy on each property owner in the UpTown Waterloo BIA boundary.
+The Uptown Waterloo BIA, formed in 1972, is a Board of Management of City of Waterloo Council and the boundary is delineated by the City of Waterloo.
+We are an independent non-profit organization, financed by a levy on each property owner in the Uptown Waterloo BIA boundary.
 Further, although we work independently from the Corporation of the City of Waterloo, the BIA has a very close relationship with the City and we partner on many projects.